Maman-ti: Adobe Walls and the Red River War

-On June 27–28, 1874, Mamanti (unlike Guipago, Satanta and Tsen-tainte) didn'take part in the attack against the hidemen and buffalo hunters at Adobe Walls, but, having gone to Texas for a raid in the summer, he joined Guipago and the Comanche leaders during the Red River War, being involved in the long-knives attack on Palo Duro Canyon and going with Guipago to the Staked Plains.
+On June 27–28, 1874, Mamanti (unlike Guipago, Satanta and Tsen-tainte) didn't take part in the attack against the hidemen and buffalo hunters at Adobe Walls, but, having gone to Texas for a raid in the summer, he joined Guipago and the Comanche leaders during the Red River War, being involved in the Battle of the Upper Washita River, the long-knives attack on Palo Duro Canyon, and later went with Guipago to the Staked Plains.
 Mamanti surrendered with Guipago at Fort Sill on February 25, 1875.

 After Guipago's surrender Tene-angopte was charged by the U.S. Army to select the Kiowa prisoners for incarceration at Fort Marion in St. Augustine, Florida, where they would remain until 1879, and Mamanti was one of the 27.
 Before leaving, the medicine man placed a hex of death on Tene-angopte for his role in naming prisoners to be sent to Fort Marion.
 There he died on 28 July 1875 from dysentery or, possibly, from venom, not even three months after Tene-angopte’s death.